 You get to collect a monthly paycheck, all the while managing the rest of your investing business.

-When you buy a piece of land in a good location or developing area and flip it after two or three years, the rate at which the price will have been doubled wouldn’t be overemphasized.
+When you buy a piece of land in a wonderful location or developing area and flip it after two or three years, the rate at which the price will have been doubled wouldn’t be overemphasized.

 While things like recessions and market fluctuations are bound to occur, the value of real estate will increase over an extended period.

-Arguably the greatest benefit of starting a real estate business is the control and pride you feel due to owning something you created.
+Arguably, the greatest benefit of starting a real estate business is the control and pride you feel due to owning something you created.

 With control, however, investors also need to learn how to manage their appetite for unfamiliar situations.